jeyjey626/social-data/content/_index.md

 CitiBike is a bike sharing service.
 With that in mind, the fact that the most trips are performed during weekdays could mean that they are the people we're after - commuters.
 To further corroborate that let's plot a more complex graph on that data - a calendar graph.
 ![Calendar plot](/svg/plot_calendar.svg)

-Looking at this gradient, we can see that mot trips are recorded between the morning rush hours - 6 and 9.
+Looking at this gradient, we can see that most trips are recorded between the morning rush hours - 6 and 9.
 It is worth noting, that we suspect that around 7am the server system or database may have maintenance time, as it is very unlikely for that specific rush hour to be so empty across the whole year.
 But even with that break, we can now with more confidence say, that this data should give us insights about New York's commuters.

 ## Navigating the city jungle